gsrit31/CudaNPP/README.md

 ## Build and Run

-- Compiling the prokect.
+- Compiling the project.
 ```bash
 make build
 ```
 This will build the project and creates executable under bin/ directory.

 ### Linux
 The Linux samples are built using makefiles.
-To use the makefiles,

 ### Windows
 The source code are built on linux platform and are built using the Visual Studio IDE.
 It is supposed to work for windows as well.